What is a Varicocele?

 Varicoceles are found through self-exam of the scrotum or during a routine doctor’s exam.
 They’ve been described as a “bag of worms” because of how they look and feel.

 I might be suffering from a varicocele, what should I do next?

-If you are suffering or suspect that you are suffering from varicocele, we advise you too book an appointment see a specialist Urologist/Andrologist.
+If you are suffering or suspect that you are suffering from varicoceles, we advise you too book an appointment see a specialist Urologist/Andrologist.

-Because Varicocele can have various degrees of severity and can affect you sperm health it is important that a comprehensive evaluation is carried out.
+Because they can have various degrees of severity and can affect you sperm health it is important that a comprehensive evaluation is carried out.